OpenHistoricalDataMap/MapnikTileServer/README.md

 **2. build images**

-Building for the first time could take some time, after run the command go and get a coffee.
+Building for the first time could take some time, after run the command go and get coffee.

 ```bash
 $ cd MapnikTileServer